Key information, entry requirements and fees

 - Human Physiology

 - Medical Biochemistry

 More information on each of these modules can be found here.

-Application deadline: Applications are now closed.
-For those who are taking this module in order to “top-up” your existing degree for IBMS registration, please refer to our entry requirements for more details on IMBS set deadlines.
+For those who are taking this module in order to 'top-up' your existing degree for IBMS registration, please refer to our entry requirements for more details on IMBS set deadlines.

 Duration: Registration covers one academic year.
 Course delivery is scheduled over approximately 10 weeks, with an examination in May.
 Although this will depend upon the individual, a typical student can expect to spend around five hours a week studying throughout the duration of the course delivery, with an additional 50 hours spent on directed learning and revision prior to the May examination, equivalent to around 100 hours of study in total.

 - Entry requirements

 - General entry requirements: In order to study this module you must have a non-accredited undergraduate degree in Biomedical Sciences or an undergraduate degree in a related field (such as biology or biochemistry).